LuongDucQuy/BTLQuanLySinhVien/README.md

-# This is a project of Nhan and his friend.
+# This is a project of Nhan and his girl friend.

+# Copyright 2024